Creating Software Products for the Mac Platform

 Regardless of the app style you choose, your goal is probably to get your app into the Mac App Store.
 The development process that helps you achieve this goal includes a mix of coding and administrative tasks.
-Some of these tasks are:

 The tools for OS X supports many different development languages.
-In addition to Objective-C, Swift, C++, C, and other such languages, Xcode provides support for many scripting languages.
+In addition to Swift, Objective-C, C++, C, and other such languages, Xcode provides support for many scripting languages.
 For more information, see Scripts below.

-Swift is new programming language for Cocoa and Cocoa Touch with a concise and expressive syntax.
+Swift is a new programming language for Cocoa and Cocoa Touch with a concise and expressive syntax.
 Swift incorporates research on programming language combined with decades of experience building Apple platforms.
 Code written in Swift co-exists with existing classes written in Objective-C, allowing for easy adoption.

 Some of the key features of Swift are: